<aside> <img src="/icons/home_lightgray.svg" alt="/icons/home_lightgray.svg" width="40px" /> Home

 <aside> <img src="/icons/circle-alternate_blue.svg" alt="/icons/circle-alternate_blue.svg" width="40px" /> ABOUT ECOLOGICAL ENQUIRY

-Today's world is immensely complex.
-We are members of a multispecies, multigenerational, multicultural world born of expansive and local relationships and systems.
+We humans are ecological creatures, members of a multispecies, multigenerational, multicultural world born of systems, relationships, and interactions.

-Through this practise, we experience just how deeply interwoven we are as individuals, groups, and organisations.** Experiencing this depth of interbeing can help us better understand ourselves and each other, while also igniting a desire to move through this multispecies, multigenerational, multicultural world with greater curiosity, attunement, and response-ability.
+Ecological Enquiry is one way that we can gain an embodied knowing of self and world as ecological.
+This embodied knowing can help us better relate to ourselves and each other while also igniting a desire to move through this multispecies, multigenerational, multicultural world with greater curiosity, attunement, response-ability, and generosity.

-Enquiring into the depth of our ecological nature is sacred, courageous, meaningful, and sometimes challenging work.
-Engaging in ecological enquiry can bring us into contact with the full gamut of the human experience: lightness, joy, celebration, laughter, grief, sadness, and awe.
+Enquiring into the depth of our ecological nature can be sacred, courageous, meaningful, and sometimes challenging, bringing us into contact with the full gamut of the human experience: lightness, joy, celebration, laughter, grief, sadness, and awe.

 </aside>